 - External cement based render, preferably with lime content.
 Composition depends on masonry; the following mixes are effective:

-- 1 cement : 4 sand: $\frac{1}{2}$ lime on concrete blockwork
+- 1 cement : 4 sand: 1/2 lime on concrete blockwork

 - 1 cement : 6 sand: 1 lime on Aircrete.

 - External face consisting of blocks.

 - Rigid insulation.

 - Internal face consisting of blocks.

 - Internal cement based render, preferably with lime content.
 Composition depends on masonry; the following mix is effective for flood resilience:

 - 1 cement : 6 sand: 1 lime on Aircrete.

 - Ensure stainless steel wall ties are used to minimise corrosion and consequent staining.

-- 6.12 Services and fittings (communications wiring, hearing systems, electrical services, water, electricity and gas meters) must be placed at above the flood level.
+6.12 Services and fittings (communications wiring, hearing systems, electrical services, water, electricity and gas meters) should be placed at above the flood level.
 Where possible, all service entries should be sealed (e.g. with expanding foam or similar closed cell material).
-Closed cell insulation must be used for pipes which are below the predicted flood levels.
-Sealed PVC external framed doors must be used.
+Closed cell insulation should be used for pipes which are below the predicted flood levels.
+Sealed PVC external framed doors should be used.
 Should wooden doors be used then a good fit and sealed to the frames must be obtained.
-Hollow core timber internal doors should not be used unless sufficient flood warning is given, butt hinges, can be used to allow internal doors to be easily removed and stored. - 6.13 Fittings must be designed to be replaced after a flood, it is advisable to specify durable fittings that are not appreciably affected by water and can be easily cleaned (e.g. use of plastic materials or stainless steel).
+Hollow core timber internal doors should not be used unless sufficient flood warning is given, butt hinges, can be used to allow internal doors to be easily removed and stored.

+6.13 Fittings should be designed to be replaced after a flood, it is advisable to specify durable fittings that are not appreciably affected by water and can be easily cleaned (e.g. use of plastic materials or stainless steel).
 The cost of these units may need to be balanced against the predicted frequency of flooding.
-Avoid wood fibre based carcasses and use easily removable solid wood doors and drawers. - 6.14 The site is within an area of sewer flooding.
-The following recommendation must be followed: - All new connections to the sewer network must have non-return valves.
+Avoid wood fibre based carcasses and use easily removable solid wood doors and drawers.